How we can help your business makes its money transfers

 Brexit is likely to disrupt the export business in France, but in general the country is seeing the departure of the UK as an opportunity to attract global companies seeking a new base within the EU.

-EU citizens do not require a visa to set up a business in France, but it’s worth noting that there are different types of personal visa for those who do need to apply and not all allow starting a business.
+EU citizens do not require a visa to set up a business here, but it’s worth noting that there are different types of personal visa for those who do need to apply and not all allow starting a business.

 Tourism or student visas do not automatically allow for starting a business, but if you’re applying for a commercial visa or have personal ties to France then you can open a business.
 In addition, visas for people with specialist or in-demand skills may apply if you’re planning a venture which meets with these requirements.
 Residents of more than ten years can also start a business without the need for further paperwork.